South Coast Plaza: Today

 South Coast Plaza continuously brings in approximately 24 million visitors annually.
 The shopping center has about 2.8 e6sqft of gross leasable area and over 270 stores, making it one of the largest shopping centers in the United States.
 Its stores generate revenue of nearly 1.5 billion dollars per year, making it the highest-grossing center in the United States.

 In 2004, South Coast Plaza received the Federal Trademark as "The Ultimate Shopping Resort".

 A number of luxury brands have chosen South Coast Plaza as one of their few (and for some brands, their only) store locations.
 Zara made its debut in the California market opening their first California store in South Coast Plaza in 2004.
 In 2005, French luxury design house Chloé opted to open their second United States boutique at South Coast Plaza.
-In 2009, Chloe opened its second Southern California boutique on Melrose Place in Los Angeles, and to this day still with Rodeo Drive in Beverly Hills notably absent.
 Watch Manufacturer Rolex opened their flagship U.S. location at South Coast Plaza.
 Purveyor of modern furniture Room & Board also opened a 40000 sqft showroom in 2002.

 Since 2007, South Coast Plaza has held "Fashion Plates", an annual 10-day Restaurant Week-like promotion of its high-end restaurants at discounted rates.

+In 2014, Taiwan-based chain Din Tai Fung opened a location in the Sears Wing.

 In 2016, Italian designer brand, WEEKEND MaxMara, opened its freestanding store in California.

 In July 2017, the Sears store was sold to the mall owners.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The Sears anchor was closed permanently on January 1, 2019, making it the last original anchor store to close in the mall.

 In 2019, Furla opened a new store at South Coast Plaza.
-This is the first store in the company to open in California.
+This was the company's first store to open in California.

 In August 2020, South Coast Plaza reopened after an extended closure due to COVID-19 with additional safety measures, including social distancing requirements and more frequent cleaning of this.

-In 2021, new stores that opened in this year include Thom Browne, Ganni, Untuckit, Louis Vuitton California Dream, Psycho Bunny, Loewe, Sock harbor, and even Nectar Bath Treats.
+In 2021, new stores that opened included Thom Browne, Ganni, Untuckit, Louis Vuitton California Dream, Psycho Bunny, Loewe, Sock Harbor, and Nectar Bath Treats.

+In late 2023, Balmain opened its flagship store in the mall.
+In November, Paris-based brand Balenciaga also unveiled its flagship location in the mall, with the new store occupying over 9,500 square feet of space across two stories.

+In early 2024, it was announced that over thirty new brands, including Alaia, Amiri, Mejuri, and Santa Maria Novella, would open locations in the mall.
+A new Giorgio Armani boutique was also announced alongside plans for an Armani/Caffè location to replace the Antonello Espresso Cafe.
+In February 2024, Palm Angels opened a location in the former Sears Wing, now known as the Din Tai Fung Wing.

+In November 2024, Belgian heritage leather goods brand Delvaux, opens its first boutique in Southern California, crafting over 3,000 handbag designs-from 1958's the Brilliant to 2024's the Léonce.